 A receding gum line is a common dental problem, but it is also among the lesser-known conditions.
-Dr. Fondriest treats patients with receding gums to help them restore their smiles, but he feels it is necessary to know what causes this condition before treating it so that a patient doesn’t have to endure recurrence.
+Dr. Fondriest treats patients with gum recession to help them restore their smiles, but he feels it is necessary to know what causes this condition before treating it so that a patient doesn’t have to endure recurrence.

 What causes receding gums?